 Simply go to Pixel tab -> Choose the Pixel you want to share -> Actions -> Share Pixel and follow Facebook's instruction.

 According to Facebook Report, ads with video format drive 31% more online transaction than other ads formats.
-Moreover, in compared with photo-link, slide or carousel ads, video ads also drives more engagement (like, comment, share) which is likely to bring you organic traffic and organic conversions.
+Moreover, in compared with photo-link, slide or carousel ads, video ads also drive more engagement (like, comment, share) which is likely to bring you organic traffic and organic conversions.

 Not only suggests trending products, Upinus also provides you with the best Facebook advertising content for the product.
 These video content are all well-curated by Upinus team so that you could save some money and time on finding and editing them yourself.
 Just several clicks and you have a great content for Facebook Ads.